 Your bodily fluids may be tested.
 This can be done with:

-Some causes of hydronephrosis resolve without treatment, such as pregnancy and kidney stones .
+Some causes of hydronephrosis may also be managed with observation, such as pregnancy and

 Treatment options include:

-- Surgery to remove a blockage or correct a defect in the urinary system
+- Removing the blockage or correcting a defect in the urinary system

-- Surgery to remove part or all of the kidney—rare
+Nephrectomy—Removal of part or all of the kidney (rare).

 National Kidney Foundation